CuriousDrive/BlazingChat/README.md

 ### Setup

 - Clone this repo to your local machine using `https://github.com/CuriousDrive/BlazingChat.git`
-- Open Project `BlazingChat/Episode_01/BlazingChat/BlazingChat.sln`
+- Open Project `BlazingChat/src/BlazingChat.sln`
 - Run Project through Visual Studio/Terminal
 - Go to `https://localhost:5001/` or `https://localhost:44387/`
 - Click on login.
-You should get logged in as `john.smith@gmail.com`
+You should get logged in with username `john.smith@gmail.com` & password `john.smith`
 - Or you can login with your Twitter, Facebook or Google accounts.

 ## Videos